podenv/podenv/docs/tutorials/edit.md

 let my-new-env = { name = "my-new-env" }

-in  my-new-env : Podenv.Types.Env
+in  my-new-env : Podenv.Env.Type
 ```

 We added a new symbol named `my-new-env` which is a record with a single key `name`.
-Then the `in` expression indicate that the evaluation of this configuration is a `Types.Env`.
+Then the `in` expression indicate that the evaluation of this configuration is a `Env.Type`.

 Pressing `F5` to evaluate the configuration results in this error: